jed-gore/chatgpt_management_transcripts/README.md

 So I set about trying to use ChatGPT to skip the 50,000 lines of tagging part of the "is it guidance" project.

-In a formal Acceptance Criteria statement:
+In a formal Acceptance Criteria statement:<BR>
 AS A financial analyst
 I WANT TO score guidance sentences in transcripts
 SO THAT I can save time reading the whole transcript and don't miss market moving text